ImageMonkey/imagemonkey-core/README.md

 * start instance with: `docker run --rm -P --name imagemonkey-core-instance imagemonkey-core`
 * get the docker host ip with: `docker-machine env`
 * you can now connect from your host system to the docker machine via: <docker_host_ip>:8080 (website) and <docker_host_ip>:8081 (REST API)

+The docker image is for development only - do **NOT** use it in production!

 ## Manual Setup ##